sinkstyt/game-project/README.md

 ## Description

-### DAY 1 brainstorming:
-## MVP Goals:
+#### MVP Goals:

 1. Player can start game.
 2. Player can enter name and is greeted with scenario description, each turn's possible events, and object of the game.
 3. Each turn allows player to choose from these options:
->  1. go on adventure (automatic): returns gold/resources(iron).
+>  1. go on adventure (automatic): returns gold/resources(iron) or health decreases
->  2. returns gold/iron between 1-3.
+>  2. open shop menu with three options: buy iron maker, buy iron, buy welder.
 >  3. assemble a part to repair your space craft.

-      or lose gold/iron/health 1-3.
-      if health 0 = day lost.
-  * go to shop--> browse --> purchase item(s): iron, iron maker, welder(to build parts).
-  * construct parts (requires 5 iron + welder)

-player can open shop menu.
-    - Object w/ arrays depending on what we want (Difficulity, progress, player level etc.)
-    - iron price = 3 gold.
-    - iron maker(1 iron/day) = 5 gold
-    - welder = 3
-4. player can view their inventory and stats.
+4. Player can view their inventory and stats.
-    - Gold
-    - Iron
-    - Health
-    - Equip Weapons, Armor, etc (Different sub categories)**stretch**
-    - _Update UI function to be called every click?_

-5. player can win: user need 3 spaceship parts in inventory.
+5. Player can win by building 3 spaceship parts before 20 days elapse.
-    - Dungeon Rewards?
-6. player can lose by not finishing in 20 rounds (or reaching 0 hp - stretch?).
+6. Player can lose by not finishing in 20 rounds or reaching health < or equal to 0.
-7. player can end turn.
+7. Day is counted when successful player action occurs.

+#### Strech Goals:
+1. Repeatable story/multiple paths.
+2. Events that happen each turn are populated to a game log.
-* Battle system:
+3. Battle system:
-1. player can fight NPCs.
+4. Player can fight NPCs.
-2. player can earn experience.
+5. Player can earn experience.
-3. player can gain items (weapons, armor, space parts).
+6. Player can gain items (weapons, armor, space parts).

-# strech goals:
-* Repeatable story/multiple paths.

-# Notes:
-- New Feature = New Branch (Example: "game-shop-[person's name]")
-- Each Feature should be like task clipboard
-- Feature = done, everyone on the team meets to do a PR and merge

 ## Setup/Installation Requirements